What you need to know about the new CAT filing obligations for certain loans from relatives

 However, on 1 January 2024, the tax rules changed to include a new mandatory filing obligation where a person receives a gift in respect of certain loans from close relatives.
 Importantly, the amendment to the legislation impacts existing as well as new loans.

-While this new tax filing requirement does not create new tax liabilities, it aims to provide the Revenue Commissioners with greater visibility in respect of loans between close relatives where the loans are provided interest-free.
+While this new tax filing requirement does not create new tax liabilities, it aims to provide the Revenue Commissioners with greater visibility in respect of loans between close relatives where the loans are provided interest-free or below a market interest rate.

 What loans are subject to the new reporting obligation?